security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Example of use

-`3 Armoured Division`, `3 Compañía de Infantería No Encuadrada`, `4 Batallón de Infantería`
+`3 Armoured Division`, `3 Compañía de Infantería No Encuadrada`, `7 Military Operations Command`

 ### Guidance on use

-Different sources will spell an organization's name in different ways, so we choose one of those names to be a canonical version.
-Wherever possible, we will choose the most complete and complex version of an organization’s name that can be evidenced by a source:

-> Example: `3 Armoured Division` would be the entry, rather than the more informal `3 Division`  \(which may have more citations\).

-In addition to choosing the most complete and complex version of a organization's name, we also attempt to standardize names based on the overall structure of and reporting about the security forces:
+As different sources will spell an organization's name in different ways the Security Force Monitor works to create a single  canonical version of an organization's name based on sources and standardized to match the overall structure of and reporting about the security forces:

-> Example:`Police Divisions` are a class of police units in Nigeria.
+> Example: `Police Divisions` are a class of police units in Nigeria.
 There are over 1000 units of this type nationwide.
 However, each individual `Police Division` may not have a citation for their formal name such as Lagos Police Division, but only have a citation \(or numerous citations\) for the less formal `Lagos Division`.
 The Monitor would list the name of the unit as `Lagos Police Division` with a note about the methodology behind that choice.
 The less formal `Lagos Division` name would be entered in the `Aliases or alternative spellings` field.
 >
 > Example: Army units of a country may follow a naming convention of a number and then name of unit: e.g. `3 Battalion` or `25 Brigade`.
 There may be a unit of which we only have citations for a variation on that: e.g. `Fourth Battalion`.
 In this case, the Monitor would list the name of the unit as `4 Battalion` with a note about the methodology behind that choice.
 The `Fourth Battalion` name variant would be entered in the `Aliases or alternative spellings` field

+Additionally, wherever possible, we will choose the most complete and complex version of an organization’s name that can be evidenced by a source:

+> Example: `3 Armoured Division` would be the entry, rather than the more informal `3 Division`  \(which may have more citations\).

 The Monitor does not use ordinal indicators like `1st` or `3rd` in the name of an Organization.
-Enter the name with the ordinal indicator in the `Organization: Aliases` field \(see below\).
+Instead these will be listed in the  `Organization: Aliases` field \(see below\).

 The Monitor uses the name in the official \(local\) language of the country where appropriate and/or possible.

 > Example: A unit in the Mexican Army would be called by its name in Spanish \(`10 Regimiento de Caballería Motorizado`\), rather than the English translation \( `10 Motorized Cavalry Regiment`\).

-Where warranted by sources the Monitor will use Roman numerals like `V` or `XI` rather than commonly used numbers like `5` or `11` respectively.
+In an effort to standardize names across all countries, the Monitor generally uses Arabic numerals in the  `Organization: Name`field.
+Where warranted by sources the Monitor will use Roman numerals like `V` or `XI` instead of `5` or `11` respectively.

+In cases where multiple organizations have the same name the Monitor will distinguish them by adding unique identifying text based on the organization's site or parent.

+> Example: There are multiple "Central Police Station" formations across Nigeria, some based in the same state.
+To better distinguish these are separate, distinct units the Monitor added information on where the units were located to the name field for instance `Central Police Station (Awka, Anambra State).`In Myanmar there have been different units through time both the name Central Regional Military Command.
+To distinguish them the Monitor added information on when the unit came into existence to the name: `Central Regional Military Command (post 199)`.

 ## Organization: Aliases {#organization_aliases}

 ### Description

-Other names for an organization, including aliaes, alternative spellings and abbreviations.
+Other names for an organization, including aliases, alternative spellings and abbreviations

 ### Type of field